Cap-go/capgo/src/pages/blog/automatic-build-and-release-with-github-actions.md

 If your command for build is different you can change it in the `build_code` step.

-To make this work you need to get your API key for capgo add it in the [secret of your github repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.
+To make this work, you need to get your API key for Capgo add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.

-You can now commit this both file and see your first tag appear in github !
+You can now commit this both file and see your first tag appear in GitHub!

 Add the commit will generate a new build for production channel.

 You should add your test in the build step to be sure your code is working.

-Go To your capgo dashboard and check your build who just appear, you know have you own CI/CD system.
+Go To your Capgo dashboard and check your build who just appear, you now have you own CI/CD system.